AleksandraBakhcheva/github-search_vite-app/README.md

 # Search for repositories

-App based on GitHub API allows you to search for repositories based on input and shows details for every found one
+App based on GitHub API allows you to search for repositories based on input and shows details for every found project

 ## Screens